 An employee has an accident with one of the trucks.
 The truck received $3,200 in damages and the insurance company paid $2,200.
 The business deductible is $1,000.
 The following is how this transaction is recorded:

 In this example both the proceeds and the cost of repairs are reported on the income statement down in the section for other expenses and revenue.

-So let’s expand upon our example above.
+Let’s expand upon our example above.

 If the gross method is used, the entry would identify $93,000 of insurance proceeds and $107,000 of replacement costs.
 This would indeed catch the eye of the reader of financial statements and shift their focus from regular business operations to something that has nothing to do with the business day to day operations.

-Now don’t get me wrong, most accountants insert a note to the financial statements explaining the incident and the results using the gross method.
+Now don’t get this wrong, most accountants insert a note to the financial statements explaining the incident and the results using the gross method.
 This allows the reader to fully understand that this incident was extraordinary.

 THE GROSS METHOD IS USED WITH UNUSUAL ACTIVITY WHEREAS THE NET METHOD IS STRICTLY USED WITH EXTRAORDINARY EVENTS.

 It is important for you to understand where on the income statement this activity is reported.

 Chart of Accounts for Other Expenses and Revenue